antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Moniker-Link.md

 <img width="429" height="272" alt="Screenshot 2026-04-02 192038" src="https://github.com/user-attachments/assets/088d6790-da77-4bc7-90b1-2299ab25df2f" />

+>[!NOTE]
->**NOTE:** Screenshots used in this writeup are from the THM room that I learned this exploit from.
+>Screenshots used in this writeup are from the THM room that I learned this exploit from.

 Protected View is a "read only sandbox mode".
 It acts as a security boundary that opens suspicious files in a restricted environment limiting the files access to the rest of the system.
 Preventing malicious links, scripts and macros from running unless the user trusts the document.